 - Weight: 4.8 ounces

 This compact voice recorder from Sony features automatic file organization and a handy selection of onboard controls.
 The design makes it the best voice recorder for interviews.
 Key among its front-panel buttons are two playback navigation buttons.
 One fast-forwards ten seconds, and the other rewinds three seconds.
 This functionality combined with the unit’s automatic file labeling system allows users to review recordings quickly and efficiently, making this a good tool for transcribing interviews and other spoken-word recordings.

-Other standout features of this design include a headphone jack for playback and 27-hour battery life.
+Other standout features of this design include a headphone jack for playback and 55-hour battery life.
+Unfortunately, you’ll need to keep a set of AAA batteries around, since the recorder doesn’t have rechargeable ones.
 The external microphone input appeals to users who want more control over their recordings.
 When using the unit’s onboard stereo microphones, users have the option to toggle between normal stereo, wide-field, and focused recording modes.
 When it’s time to transfer files to the computer, this voice recorder has its own USB connector that pops out and retracts with a simple switch.

 Why it made the cut: The H1n is a rugged portable recorder built by an industry-leading audio company that features easy controls and 90-degree stereo recording.